kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 ```

 Note:
-Once countdown is eded event id fired, next media will be triggered.
+Once countdown ended event is fired the next media in the playlist a will be played.

 ## PlaylistController Interface

 Once playlist is loaded the callback will return a controller object the can be used to control the playlist life cycle from the application perspective.

-another option to get a reference to the controller, is to
+Another option to get a reference to the controller, is to
 call `player?.playlistController` with the required API from the interface after the playlist is loaded.

 ```java